coolpranav/Terraform/AZURE/Readme.md

-This is a logical seperationn of data.
+This is a logical seperation of data.